Training course

 Wellbeing Approach

-© Neurodiverse Connection 2024
+© Neurodiverse Connection 2025

-Course A
+Cohort A

-What is Neurodivergent Wellbeing Approach training?
+What is the Neurodivergent Wellbeing Approach course?

 The Neurodivergent Wellbeing Approach is a holistic, Neurodivergent-friendly well-being curriculum that offers education and practical strategies for Neurodivergent individuals, their family members, friends, caregivers, and professionals who support them.